Real Estate Wholesaling

 How many cold calls per day should a wholesaling VA make? +

-A trained cold calling VA using a power dialer should make 200–300 outbound dials per day in a full 8-hour shift.
-This translates to roughly 25–40 meaningful conversations per day, depending on answer rates (typically 6–12% of dials).
-Answer rates vary by list quality, time of day, and market — recently skip-traced targeted lists answer at higher rates than aged or recycled data.
+A trained cold calling VA using a power dialer should make 800–1,000 outbound dials per day in a full 8-hour shift.
+This translates to roughly 80–150 meaningful conversations per day, depending on answer rates (typically 8–15% of dials with a predictive dialer).
+Answer rates vary by list quality, time of day, and market.
+Recently skip-traced targeted lists answer at higher rates than aged or recycled data.

 What is the difference between a VA agency and hiring from Upwork for cold calling? +